muhammadazzazy/febrilogic/README.md

 # FebriDx

-FastAPI application for Acute Febrile Illness (AFI) disease diagnosis using symptoms and biomarkers.
+FastAPI/Streamlit application for Acute Febrile Illness (AFI) disease diagnosis using symptoms and biomarkers.